Ezward/ai-for-robotics/README.md

 # ai-for-robotics
-Udacity Artificial Intelligence for Robotics
+Udacity Artificial Intelligence for Robotics with solutions in Python and Swift.